 - Upload via File Manager - See How to Upload Using the File Manager for instructions.

 - Upload via SSH - See How to Get and Use SSH Access for instructions.

 WordPress stores its information in a database.
 Therefore, a database will need to be created.

-- In the Databases section, click the MySQL Database Wizard icon.
+- Look for the Databases section, then click the MySQL Database Wizard icon.